HsuJoann/ClaudePlusRAGForClassification/README.md

 - `guide.ipynb`: Main tutorial notebook
 - `data/`: Data files for examples and testing
 - `evaluation/`: Evaluation scripts using Promptfoo
 - the source of this repository is: https://github.com/anthropics/anthropic-cookbook/tree/main/skills/classification
 - myself has not run the model evaluation

+## Notes
+- one important model simple model has been deleted from this code.
+Please refer to the original code for best result